Research Methods in Practice (Part 2) - Teachers’ notes

 Teachers’ resources

 Here are some slides on experimental design written about a decade ago for the Exeter Stage 2 practicals.
-I think Chris, Clare, or Michael have developed more recent versions for this module.
+Chris, Clare, and Michael have developed more recent versions for this module, available on the PSYC520/720 DLE.

 Early-week session